I'm gonna make this easy for all of us: how much protein to eat, period

 - You’re cutting, or maybe even are a bodybuilder nearing the end of a stage shred and are trying to hold on to all the muscle you can, and maybe find slightly higher protein helps with feeling fuller longer

-Which brings me to my last point: If you have ever tried to eat a lot of protein, you know that it is difficult to eat a lot of protein, period, unless you are doing something cartoonish like drinking eight scoops of protein powder every single day.
+Which brings me to my last point: There is also some fearmongering about what happens to our heath if we eat "too much" protein.
+But if you have ever tried to eat a lot of protein, you know that it is difficult to eat a lot of protein, period, unless you are doing something cartoonish like drinking eight scoops of protein powder every single day.
 Protein is the most expensive macro.
-If you know this, you know that when The Atlantic waves its arms about “kidney or liver damage,” it’s panicking over nothing.

-This can happen with acute increases to protein, or extreme protein overdose for an extended period of time.
-But in active men with intakes as high as 1.27g/lb bodyweight, there were no negative effects.
-That number may not sound sooo different from 0.54g/lb bodyweight, but it’s more than twice as much (191 grams vs. 81 grams).
+Problems are technically possible with acute increases to protein, or extreme protein overdose for an extended period of time.
+But in active men with intakes as high as 1.27g/lb bodyweight, there were no negative health effects.
+That number may not sound sooo different from 0.54g/lb, but it’s more than twice as much (191 grams vs. 81 grams).
 I submit that even our most dedicated eaters are not eating, like, 200 grams of protein per day incidentally.
 That is literally a whole chicken, plus another half a chicken breast, every single day.
 Get out of here.
-In fact, I defy you, Concern Trolling Newspaper/Magazine Columnist, to find a single otherwise healthy person who was harmed by their accidental eating of too much protein.

-Here’s the easy-mode version of optimal protein intake:
+So here it is again in text, the easy-mode version of optimal protein intake:

 - Building muscle/attempting body composition manipulation, eat ~1g/lb